Incest: Between adults and children

-Sex between an adult family member and a child is usually considered a form of child sexual abuse, also known as child incestuous abuse, and for many years has been the most reported form of incest.
-Father–daughter and stepfather–stepdaughter sex are the most commonly reported forms of adult–child incest, with most of the remaining involving a mother or stepmother.
+Sex between an adult family member and a child is a form of child sexual abuse, also known as child incestuous abuse, and for many years has been the most reported form of incest.
+Father–daughter and stepfather–stepdaughter sexual abuse are the most commonly reported forms of adult–child incest, with most of the remaining involving a mother or stepmother.
 Many studies found that stepfathers tend to be far more likely than biological fathers to engage in this form of incest.
 One study of adult women in San Francisco estimated that 17% of women were abused by stepfathers and 2% were abused by biological fathers.
 Father–son incest is reported less often, but it is not known how close the frequency is to heterosexual incest because it is probably more under-reported.
-The prevalence of incest between parents and their children is difficult to estimate due to secrecy and privacy.
+The prevalence of incest between parents and their children is difficult to estimate due to the coercive silencing of victims.

 In a 1999 news story, the BBC reported: "Close-knit family life in India masks an alarming amount of sexual abuse of children and teenage girls by family members, a new report suggests.
 Delhi organisation RAHI said 76% of respondents to its survey had been abused when they were children – 40% of those by a family member."

 According to the National Center for Victims of Crime a large proportion of rape committed in the United States is perpetrated by a family member:

 Research indicates that 46% of children who are raped are victims of family members (Langan and Harlow, 1994).
 The majority of American rape victims (61%) are raped before the age of 18; furthermore, 29% of all rapes occurred when the victim was less than 11 years old.
 11% of rape victims are raped by their fathers or stepfathers, and another 16% are raped by other relatives.